 Posted: Thursday, May 23, 2013

 Purples are cool yet quietly passionate.
 This includes African Violet 16-3520, a spring 2013 designer color created by the Pantone Corporation.
 Shades in the blue and purple color range are tranquil and soothing yet commanding, because they calm the garden.
-If you have a garden bed that is in your face with bright reds, oranges and yellows, one way to cool it down is to add Salvias and companion plants from the blue to purple palatte.
-Here are 15 choices from our catalog that fashionably match Pantone's African Violet.
+Here are a number of choices from our catalog that fashionably match Pantone's African Violet.

 Read the Article